Feeling This: Critical reception

 "Feeling This" received favorable reviews from music critics.
 Kelefa Sanneh, writing for The New York Times felt the song was an "appealing hybrid," while noting the growing popularity of emo could have influenced the "more anguished" tone.
 Greg Kot of Entertainment Weekly praised the vocal harmonies, calling them reminiscent of Queen.
 Joshua Klein of The Washington Post similarly complimented the interplay between DeLonge and Hoppus and its "multiple-perspective portrait of first love."
 Andy Doerschuk of Drum! praised Barker's "fat, syncopated beat" and noted elements of Bonham as well as James Brown's drummers.
 Rolling Stones Jenny Eliscu made note of its "catchy hooks", while Stephen Thompson, writing for The A.V.
 Club, considered it among many songs on the album that were "straightforwardly conventional."

+Retrospective critics have also highlighted the song's enduring appeal.
+Nick Catucci in Rolling Stone dubbed it "peak Blink," praising its combination of romantic longing, anxiety, and "irresistibly singable" melodies.
+In a fan poll conducted by Alternative Press, "Feeling This" ranked fifth among blink-182's best songs.
+The magazine described it as a "rollicking anthem" that captured both "the excitement and the exhilaration as well as the anxiety" of sex, while praising its "catchiest" chorus.
+Writing for Stereogum, Chris Payne noted that it had served as the opening song at hundreds of blink-182 concerts, and praised its energetic opening: "The first seconds of "Feeling This" still hit like a free Rockstar tallboy you've waited an hour for in the Warped Tour heat."